-I went away in January for 5 days sans baby.
+My husband and I took a five-day vacation without our 16-month old, whom I was currently breastfeeding.
 I was nervous leaving my Sugar Plum for such a long time, and I was also fearful my supply would suffer.
 Before my trip I researched online about other moms, mainly moms who traveled for business, maintaining their supplies while away from the baby for days at a time.
-I did not come across many who left for a period longer than 2-3 days, but, any insight into the matter helps.
+Although I did not come across many women who took trips away from their breastfeeding child for a period longer than 2-3 days, any insight into the matter helps.

-- Pumping consistently & as frequently as you would if you were nursing your child
+- Pumping consistently and as frequently as you would if you were nursing your child

-- How to storage the milk to bring back
+- How to store the milk to bring back

-Back to what hurt the most… Throwing away over 40 oz per day of milk!!!
+Back to what hurt me the most while traveling without my breastfed baby… Throwing away over 40 oz per day of milk!!!
 There were times I hesitated pouring the milk into the sink after I had pumped.
-Before I had left, I searched to see if I would be able to donate my milk while in Puerto Vallarta, Mexico, and was basically shut down.
-When I find the content of the email I will post.
+Before I had left, I searched to see if I would be able to donate my milk while in Puerto Vallarta, Mexico and was basically shut down.
+I had no other option than to discard it.

 I was nervous about bringing milk back.
 I wasn’t sure how much I would be able to bring, and whether or not the TSA would give me trouble.
 Fortunately, I ended up bringing back a ton of milk.
 I would say I saved milk from the last 2 days in Puerto Vallarta, as well as the day we spent traveling back.
 I had a lot!

 Storing the milk was pretty easy.
 Instead of leaving them in the bottles, I brought storage bags with me since they take up less space.
-I had a cooler and two of the Medela icepacks, as well as some ziplock freezer bags just incase I needed to fill them with extra ice.
+I had a cooler and two of the Medela icepacks, as well as some Ziploc freezer bags just in case I needed to fill them with extra ice.